CCC181-2025-2026/PROJECT_Velora/README.md

+PROJECT_ Velora

+A  Wearable Emergency Response System with Location Tracking and Instant Alerts

 🎯 PROJECT PURPOSE

 The purpose of this project is to design and develop VELORA, an IoT-based wearable emergency response system that aims to enhance personal safety and improve emergency response efficiency within Upper Hinaplanon, Iligan City.
 The project addresses the critical need for a reliable and accessible emergency alert mechanism, particularly in situations where individuals are unable to use mobile phones due to injury, panic, or physical limitations.